frankshearar/Home/Packaging-Documentation-within-the-nupkg.md

 * New nuspec property `<documentation>documentation.md</documentation>`
   * Is a path relative to the package root to a documentation file inside the package`
   * Supported formats - md
   * the user will need to ensure the documentation file is packed by adding a files element.
-E.g. `<file src="myAwesomeRepo\readme.md" target="readme.md" />`
+E.g. `<file src="..\assets\documentation.md" target="documentation.md" />`
 * If `documentation.md` is present at the folder/project root, and documentation property is not present in the nuspec/project file, nuget pack should pack that file as the package documentation.
 * Browse from NuGet.org
   * During package ingestion, nuget.org will extract and validate the md, and update the package details page with the content.
-  * Client will surface the documentation url served by the gallery
+  * Client will surface the documentation URL served by the gallery
   * Clicking on the link will open the default browser and go to the package details page that contains documentation (and that section will be expanded).
 * Installed packages/folder based feeds/fallback folder
   * Client will provide a link to open the documentation file from the nupkg/global packages folder/extracted location